From Freedom to Public Mobile

 The biggest difference I’ve noticed thus far is that I have service in our elevator!!!
 Holyshit!
 With Freedom Mobile service would essentially drop when getting into any elevators or stair wells or that kind of thing.
 I have not had a weak signal since jumping over to the Telus network.
 Living in a large apartment building, you spend a lot of time in the elevator.
 At least they have a landline in there if it ever gets stuck.

 As I mentioned earlier, if Wind Mobile comes out with LTE next year, I’m betting they’ll come up with some pretty sweet deals, so perhaps one day I’ll switch back.
 Their customer service was great, though I only used twitter.
 Don’t think I even had to speak with them on the phone, other than when I had called to get some info before switching to them.
 Also, being a Shaw company, I know first hand the culture (used to work there, wish I still did) and how things work over there, so I fully trust them to do me right if any problems do come up.

 I’ll update this post if any big problems or issues happen.

 One last thing, referrals.
 You get $1 off your bill per month for anyone you refer to Public Mobile, as long as they have an active account.
 You need to give out your phone number to the person referring you.

 I’d love to collect some referrals from anyone reading this – but, I’m not posting my phone number online.
 Madness.
 Hopefully they can someday do referrals by e-mail address.

-TLDR; switched from Wind Mobile to Public Mobile, it all went smoothly, Public Mobile is way faster, I’m paying the same amount, life is good so far.
+TLDR; switched from Freedom Mobile to Public Mobile, it all went smoothly, Public Mobile is way faster, I’m paying the same amount, life is good so far.